 A compelling case can be made for growing more seafood in the United States.
 The United States is a major consumer of aquaculture products—we import 90 percent of our seafood, half of which is from aquaculture.
 Yet we are a minor producer—only 5 percent of our seafood supply is from domestic freshwater and marine aquaculture.
 Because the United States has imported an increasing percentage of our seafood at higher prices, the U.S. seafood trade deficit has grown to more than $12 billion annually.

 Commercial marine aquaculture, or seafood farming, in the United States consists of a vibrant community of producers that contribute to the seafood supply, complement wild fisheries, and support jobs and other economic activity in our coastal communities and working waterfronts.
-The $1 billion value of total U.S. freshwater and marine aquaculture production pales in comparison to global aquaculture production of $100 billion.
-Although U.S. marine aquaculture is small, it is growing at 8 percent per year and is poised for additional growth as oyster farming in particular continues to expand.
+The $1.5 billion value of total U.S. freshwater and marine aquaculture production pales in comparison to global aquaculture production of $263.6 billion.

 What Do We Produce?